elizangelaxavier/Microsoft-DP200/instructions/dp-200-05_instructions.md

 1. Use Azure SQL Database
 1. Describe Azure Synapse Analytics
-1. Creating and Querying an Azure Synapse Analytics
+1. Create and query Azure Synapse Analytics
-1. Using PolyBase to Load Data into Azure Synapse Analytics
+1. Use PolyBase to load data into Azure Synapse Analytics

 ## Scenario